torquebox/torquebox.org/news/2011-02-08-async-message-options.md

   * `:normal` (4) - the default
   * `:high` (7)
   * `:critical` (9)
-* `:ttl` - message that aren't delivered within the specified timeframe are discarded.
+* `:ttl` - messages that aren't delivered within the specified timeframe are discarded.
   Specified in milliseconds.
 By default, messages don't have a ttl.
-* `:persistence` - by default, queued messages will survive across AS restarts.
+* `:persistent` - by default, queued messages will survive across AS restarts.
 If you don't want a message to be persistent, set the persistence to `false`.

 ## Usage